-We believe we become our customers' IT provider of choice by providing innovative IT solutions which meet our customers' needs of increased productivity, mobility, virtualization, and security in a continually evolving IT environment.
+We believe we become our customers' IT provider of choice by providing innovative IT solutions which meet their needs of increased productivity, mobility, virtualization, and security in a continually evolving IT environment.
 We provide enhanced value by assisting them in cost-effectively maximizing business opportunities provided by new technologies and advanced service solutions.
 The key elements of our business strategies include:

 - Providing consistent customer service before, during, and after the sale.
 We believe that we have earned a reputation for providing superior customer service by consistently focusing on our customers' needs.
 We have dedicated our resources to developing strong, long-term relationships with our customers by accurately assessing their IT needs, and providing scalable, high-quality solutions and services through our knowledgeable, well-trained personnel.
 Through operational excellence, we have efficient delivery programs that provide a quality buying experience for our customers with reasonable return policies. - Offering a broad product selection at competitive prices.
 We offer a broad range of IT products and solutions, including personal computers and related peripheral products, servers, storage, and networking infrastructure, at costs that allow our customers to be more productive while maximizing their IT budgets.
 Our advanced solution offerings include network, server, storage, and mission-critical onsite installation and support using proprietary cloud-based service management software.
 We offer products and enhanced service capabilities with aggressive price and performance standards, all with the convenience of one-stop shopping for technology solutions. - Simplifying technology product procurement for corporate customers.
 We offer Internet-based procurement options to eliminate complexity and enhance customer value, as well as lower the cost of procurement for our customers.
-Our Large Account segment specializes in Internet-based solutions and provides electronic integration between its customers and suppliers. - Offering targeted IT solutions.
+Our Large Account segment specializes in Internet-based solutions and provides electronic integration between its customers and suppliers.

+- Offering targeted IT solutions.
 Our customers seek solutions to increasingly complex IT infrastructure demands.
 To better address their business needs, we have focused our solution service capabilities on seven practice areas-Lifecycle, Data Center, Networking, Mobility, Storage, Cloud Solutions, and Software.
 These IT practice groups are responsible for understanding the infrastructure needs of our customers, and for designing cost-effective technology solutions to address them.
 We have also partnered with third-party providers to make available a range of IT support services, including asset assessment, implementation, maintenance, and disposal services.
 We believe we can leverage these seven practice groups to transform our company into a recognized IT solution provider, which will enable us to capture a greater share of the IT expenditures of our customers. - Maintaining a strong brand name and customer awareness.
 Since our founding in 1982, we have built a strong brand name and customer awareness.
-We have been named to the Fortune 1000 and the CRN Solution Provider 500 for each of the last thirteen years.
-In 2007, Forbes Magazine acknowledged us as one of America's most trustworthy companies reflecting our commitment to maintaining a corporate environment that fosters high ethical standards.
+We have been named to the Fortune 1000 and the CRN Solution Provider 500 for each of the last fourteen years.
 We actively work with our existing customers to become their IT provider of choice for products and enhanced solution services, while ensuring our reputation of high-quality customer service, tailored marketing programs, and competitive pricing lead the way to expanding our share of the overall IT market. - Maintaining long-standing vendor relationships.
-We have a history of strong relationships with vendors, and were among the first direct marketers qualified by manufacturers to market computer systems to end users.
+We have a history of strong relationships with vendors, and were among the first national solutions providers qualified by manufacturers to market computer systems to end users.
 By working closely with our vendors to provide an efficient channel for the advertising and distribution of their products, we expect to expand market share and generate opportunities for optimizing partner incentive programs.